xcore/sc_dsp_transforms/README.rst

 FFT Functionality:

+* Forward complex FFT
+* Inverse complex FFT
-* Forward FFT
+* Forward real FFT
-* Inverse FFT
+* Inverse real FFT
-* Bit twiddling
-* Pre-initialised arrays with complex roots for up to 4096 points.
 * Example app that performs forwards and inverse FFT in sequence

 To Do
 =====

 * Interface DCT with a camera.
-* Optimise FFT, in particular calls to sin and cos.

 Firmware Overview
 =================